October is Liver Cancer Awareness Month

 The liver is one of the largest organs in the body.
 It filters harmful substances from the blood, produces bile that helps in the digestion of fats, and stores sugar that the body uses for energy.

-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that 41,210 new cases of liver and intrahepatic bile duct cancer will be diagnosed in the United States in 2023, and approximately 29,380 people are expected to die of primary adult liver cancer.
-The five-year relative survival rate is just 21.6 percent.
+The National Cancer Institute estimates that 41,630 new cases of liver cancer and intrahepatic bile duct cancer will occur in the United States in 2024.
+Approximately 29,840 people are expected to die from these cancers.
+The five-year relative survival rate is 21.7%.

 Having hepatitis B, hepatitis C, or cirrhosis are significant risk factors for adult primary liver cancer.
-Liver cancer is more common in men than women, and among Asian/Pacific Islander and American Indian/Alaska Native populations.
+It is more common in men than women.
+In the United States, liver cancer is also more common among Asian Americans/Pacific Islanders and American Indians/Alaska Natives than among other population groups.

-A study found that a drug combination — tezolizumab and bevacizumab — administered following surgery for liver cancer was associated with a lower recurrence of the disease.
+• A study found that patients who received atezolizumab and bevacizumab after surgery for liver cancer had a lower risk of disease recurrence.
 Read more in Cancer Today magazine: Post-surgery Option for Liver Cancer.

-Daniel Arango, PhD, of Northwestern University, was awarded an AACR Career Development Award to Further Diversity, Equity, and Inclusion in Cancer Research for research in liver cancer.
+• Daniel Arango, PhD, Northwestern University, received an AACR Career Development Award to Further Diversity, Equity, and Inclusion in Cancer Research.
+His study is “Delineating the oncogenic mechanisms of NAT10 in hepatocellular carcinoma.”

 For more information